- You must pay for the changes you want and any ongoing costs, if there are any

 These changes are known as modifications.
 In most cases, modifications are provided free of charge when you ask for them and can give us a letter or a report from your occupational therapist or doctor.

 You can submit a request for aids, adaptations and disability modifications.

 To do this, you may include:

 - A letter

-- An application for special housing requirements form (.pdf) or the accessible version of the application (.doc)
+- An application for special accommodation requirements for tenants form (.docx)

 - A report completed by a health care professional, like an occupational therapist or a health professional relevant to your disability.